 - Start with bodyweight only and ensure you get to full depth in your KOT squat.
 You can also start with an exercise like reverse nordics

-- When your ready, add some load using a kettlebell or dumbbell in a goblet squat position
+- When you’re ready, add some load using a kettlebell or dumbbell in a goblet squat position

 - From here you can increase load or add a barbell, be sure not to load heavy and be prepared to take your time to ensure safe progress.